acltc/oop/readme.md

 #Introduction to Object Oriented Programming

+NOTE: THIS EXERCISE IS SIGNIFICANTLY MORE DIFFICULT THAN THE PREVIOUS ONES.
+IT'S NOT JUST YOU.

 ##Instructions

 This project represents the codebase for an application that serves as a Todo list.
 (Think something along the lines of [this](http://todomvc.com/examples/vanillajs), but just in your terminal.)